Skip to content

 A path is a sequence of straight line segments and/or Bezier curves.
 A path may be filled and/or stroked.
 A path may have attached arrow to beginning and/or end.

-Paths are drawn in Nelsie by constructing a Path instance and calling .draw() method on a box.
-Path can be stroked
+Paths are drawn in Nelsie by constructing a Path instance and calling .add() method on a box.
+Path can be stroked or filled.

 @deck.slide()